Mosito Lehata

-Mosito Lehata (born 8 April 1989 in Maseru) is a Mosotho athlete competing in sprinting events.
+Mosito Lehata (born 8 April 1989) is a Mosotho athlete competing in sprinting events.
 He is the current holder of the Lesotho national record for the 100-meter at 10.11 seconds, and has won the national track championships on shorter tracks.

 Lehata is currently serving a five year ban set to end in 2026 in relation to anti-doping rule violations.